Aim of this page

 STEP 3 – Provide official confirmation of your criminal record – Police certificate

-Applicants applying for visas at the US Embassy are required to provide a police certificate from the Association of Chief Officers (ACPO) Criminal Records Office (ACRO) issued within 6 months of the visa interview.
+Applicants applying for visas at the US Embassy are required to provide a police certificate from the National Police Chief Council (NPCC) Criminal Records Office (ACRO) issued within 6 months of the visa interview.
 Information on obtaining the police certificate is available here.
 You should obtain this certificate in advance of completing the Personal Data Sheet so that you are able to provide accurate information about each arrest/conviction.

 The original police certificate will be retained on file by the Embassy.
 If you wish to have the original document returned to you on the day of the interview, you should take a photocopy of the document and a stamped, self-addressed envelope to the interview.
 Alternatively, additional copies of the certificate can be requested at the time of application.